milessabin/macro-compat/README.md

 }
 ```

 This code compiles on both Scala 2.11.x and 2.10.x.

-On Scala 2.11.x the `@bundle` annotation is compiled as a trivial
+The `@bundle` annotation is implemented as a macro annotation via the [macro-paradise][macro-paradise] compiler
-non-retained `scala.annotation.Annotation` and eliminated at compile time.
-On Scala 2.10.x the `@bundle` annotation is
+plugin.
+On Scala 2.11.x the annotation is simply eliminated during compilation, leaving no trace in the resulting
-implemented as a macro annotation via the [macro-paradise][macro-paradise] compiler plugin and during compilation
-transforms the macro bundle class to an object definition which is compatible with the 2.10.x macro API.
+binaries.
+On Scala 2.10.x the annotation macro transforms the macro bundle class to an object definition which is
+compatible with the 2.10.x macro API.

 ## Current status